tryhackmeltd/docs.tryhackme.com/docs/api-docs/api-endpoints.md

 {}
 ```

-## Retrieve Public Rooms
+## Retrieve Rooms
-This endpoint is used to retrieve details of public rooms on the platform.
+This endpoint is used to retrieve details of public and the user's private rooms on the platform.
+The users field is only returned for a room that owned/managed by the API user.
 ```
 GET https://tryhackme.com/external/api/rooms
 ```